 How They Work

-Bail bonds are similar to contracts; you promise to fulfill your obligations to federal laws.
+bail bondsman san diego ca are similar to contracts; you promise to fulfill your obligations to federal laws.
 The court is authorized to set the defendant’s bail amount, depending on the case.
 There are cases where no bail is required, but the defendant must pay damages instead.
 However, some states require defendants to attend a bail hearing before being granted bail.

 Who Can Help Me?